awsdocs/amazon-personalize-developer-guide/doc_source/API_DatasetImportJob.md

 Required: No

  **roleArn**   <a name="personalize-Type-DatasetImportJob-roleArn"></a>
-The ARN of the AWS Identity and Access Management \(IAM\) role that has permissions to read from the Amazon S3 data source\.
+The ARN of the IAM role that has permissions to read from the Amazon S3 data source\.
 Type: String
 Length Constraints: Maximum length of 256\.
 Pattern: `arn:([a-z\d-]+):personalize:.*:.*:.+`